Time: 10:00 am – 15:00 pm (Award ceremony at 12:45pm)

 Innovation Wing affiliated

-Student Interest Groups, Thematic Workshop, and InnoHub projects
+Student Interest Groups and Thematic Workshop projects

 Coordinator: Dr. C.K.
 Chui (Director of Innovation Wing)